sanin-alex/arch-quickshell/README.md

 - **Bluetooth Integration**: Show currently connected devices and an interface to manage connections.
 - **WiFi Integration**: Show which network the device is currently connected to and an interface to manage connections.
 (Currently only shows signal strength to the current network)
 - **Quick Settings**: A drop-down menu to adjust volume and screen brightness.
-- **Custom Configuration**: Easily change colors and customize look and feel.